-1.5 PROTECTING FAUNA AND FAUNA HABITATS
+PROTECTING FAUNA AND FAUNA HABITATS 1.5

 Performance Measures Fauna habitat is enhanced and conserved where possible.
 Time Frame 0 Mgt Team HSC Action All work is to minimise impacts on native fauna and habitat.
-Dead tree hollows are retained unless they pose a risk to risk to life or property.
-Hollows from dangerous trees are relocated on public land nearby.
-Pesticide use is considerate of impacts upon fauna.
-Management Statement 1.5A Fauna Impacts Native fauna is protected and habitat conserved on community land.
+Dead tree hollows are retained unless they Management Statement 1.5A Fauna Impacts Native fauna is protected and habitat conserved on community land.